 There are several suggestions as to why reflux happens.
 It’s sometimes suggested that it’s caused by an immature sphincter muscle 5 and that this will strengthen as the baby grows.

 Other studies have shown a link between reflux and allergies, or an intolerance to cows’ milk protein.
-6 A mother could try to remove dairy products from her diet to see if that improves things.
+6 A mother could try to remove dairy products from her diet, in consultation with a medical professional, to see if that improves things.

 One of the biggest causes can be fast-flowing milk or oversupply.
 If a baby seems to be choking or gasping because of a fast flow, there are several things to try.
 You can take him off the breast for a moment until the flow slows, or feed in a more upright position.